truenas/middleware/docs/userguide/freenas_intro.rst

 * The ability to set the boot pool scrub interval has been added to :menuselection:`System --> Boot`.

+* The size of and the amount of used space in the boot pool is displayed in :menuselection:`System --> Boot`.

+* The "Enable automatic upload of kernel crash dumps and daily telemetry" checkbox has been added to :menuselection:`System --> Advanced`.

 * A "Backup" button has been added to :menuselection:`System --> Advanced`.

+* The "Periodic Notification User" drop-down menu has been added to :menuselection:`System --> Advanced`.

 * The system will issue an alert if an update fails and the details of the failure will be written to :file:`/data/update.failed`.

 * The "Confirm Passphrase" field has been added to :menuselection:`System --> CAs --> Import CA` and :menuselection:`System --> Certificates --> Import Certificate`.

+* The "Support" tab has been added to :menuselection:`System --> Support`, providing a convenient method for reporting a bug or requesting a new feature.

 * The "Rsync Create" checkbox has been renamed to "Validate Remote Path" and the "Delay Updates" checkbox has been added to :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.

 * A reboot is no longer required when creating :ref:`Link Aggregations`.

+* The "Exclude System Dataset" checkbox has been added to :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`.

+* The :file:`/usr/local/bin/test_ssh.py` script has been added for testing the SSH connection for a defined replication task.

 * The "Encryption Mode" and "Certificate" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.

+* A pop-up warning will appear if you go to change :menuselection:`Directory Service --> Active Directory --> Advanced Mode -> Idmap backend` as selecting the wrong backend will break Active Directory integration.

 * The "Schema" drop-down menu has been added to :menuselection:`Directory Service --> LDAP`.

+* The "Kerberos Settings" tab as been added to :ref:`Directory Service`.

+* The ability to "Online" a previously offlined disk has been added to :menuselection:`Storage --> Volumes --> Volume Status`.

 * The "Periodic Snapshot Task" drop-down menu has been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share`.

+* All available VFS objects have been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share --> Advanced Mode --> VFS Objects` and the "aio_pthread" and "streams_xattr" VFS objects are enabled by default.

 * The "Pool Available Size Threshold" field has been renamed to "Pool Available Space Threshold" in :menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`.